 Social media might be the new and improved flyer, but let’s not completely disregard what seems like neanderthal forms of communication just yet, okay?
 Give out flyers and put up posters throughout the neighborhood.
 Use your specials board to let passersby know that they can visit you at Christmas.

 2. Take Christmas restaurant reservations

-Now that you’ve convinced people spending Christmas in your establishment is the best choice, it’s time to figure out more or less how many people to expect and where to sit them.
-That’s easy if you take reservations.
-However, we also advise saving some seats for people who will casually drop by that day without a reservation.
+Now that you’ve convinced people spending Christmas at your establishment is the best choice, it’s time to figure out how many people to expect and where to sit them.
+Make sure you keep everyone safe by abiding by all social distancing regulations in place.

 3. Upgrade your menu for the occasion & make sure you stock up on food